2025/10/25

 There was also a transformer, the yellow one.
 Beyond that I have no idea.
 I even had to Google that.
 There were also the tuk tuk drivers touting for business.

-Just after 10:30am, Nick arrived with the other tourists.
+Just after 10:30am, Nic arrived with the other tourists.
 A German family of five and a solo Argentinian, making a nice group of eight including our guide.
 That should ensure we don't cause too many issues blocking pathways.

 Random flower.
 Impatiens I think.

-This is a 'free tour' so you pay what you think it is worth when it's all over and Nick certainly didn't press the point.
+This is a 'free tour' so you pay what you think it is worth when it's all over and Nic certainly didn't press the point.
 With that, our experiences were all outside the buildings.
 I thought this was good because it gave us the option of returning, should we wish, to explore at our own pace.
 This is the obvious link to today's title, The Best Things in Life are Free.
 I've chosen the Frank Sinatra version from 1949 because the original was from 1927 and the more recent cover was by Janet Jackson (whoever she is) and some arch enemy of Superman's, Lex Luther or someone.

 The tour wound itself through the old town commencing with the Palace, the largest in Europe, modelled on Versailles of course, but it has over 3,000 rooms.
 The Cathedral next door took forever to build.
 Not Sagrada Familia style, this one is complete - it was commenced almost 400 years after the Palace and consecrated by John Paul II in 1993.
 It is a genuine architectural mish-mash and apparently, most locals do not care for it, aesthetically speaking.